 Enjoy a full day of sightseeing and Hawaiian culture with our Pearl Harbor Battleship Tour.
 Experience 3 of the top tours in Hawaii with our brand-new 3 Island Tour, featuring Pearl Harbor, Maui’s Road to Hana & Big Island Volcano!

-There will be a No-Host Lunch Stop at Laniakea Cafe Inside Pacific Aviation Museum, and additional meal opportunities at Visitor Center and USS Missouri Entrance.
+There will be a No-Host Lunch Stop at Laniakea Cafe Inside Pearl Harbor Aviation Museum, and additional meal opportunities at Visitor Center and USS Missouri Entrance.
 And for those who want to see the Arizona Memorial but also do some sightseeing around the island of Oahu, we offer the Oahu Circle Island with Pearl Harbor Tour.